Skip to content

 • From the Associate Provost for Academic Admin. and Research

-Baruch’s second annual Mental Health Awareness Week will be Monday, March 6, through Friday, March 10, 2023.
+Baruch’s fourth annual Mental Health Awareness Week will be Monday, March 10, through Friday, March 14, 2025.
 The theme will be “Caring for Self and Others”.
 Please make every effort to join us for these upcoming events.
 See last year’s events here.

 This campus-specific week was developed within Baruch’s Suicide Prevention Taskforce and is offered in partnership with the Counseling Center and the Human Resources Department.
 The concept includes faculty, students, and staff so that the entire Baruch community can get to know the resources that are available to you, as well as the people around the College who are here to support and assist.